open-joinbase/joinbase.io/content/docs/references/glossary.md

 #### IoT Native

-In joinbase, MQTT messages becomes the first-class citizen of database.
+In JoinBase, MQTT messages becomes the first-class citizen of database.
 We support ten million concurrent physical connections from massive IoT (Internet of Things) devices to ingest near ten million one-by-one messages in one node.
 The whole database is built and optimized for unlimited IoT bigdata.

 In all databases, we know the internet of things best.

 #### DevOps Free

-In joinbase, we carefully craft a dedicate database for unlimited IoT bigdata.
-You don't need a dedicated joinbase administrator (a.k.a.
-DBA) to maintain the joinbase.
+In JoinBase, we carefully craft a dedicate database for unlimited IoT bigdata.
+You don't need a dedicated JoinBase administrator (a.k.a.
+DBA) to maintain the JoinBase.
 The system is designed to work in a highly fault-tolerant manner, and can automatically recover from most errors.

 #### IoT Natural ACID